 Applications send and receive messages using MQI calls.
-For example, one application can put a message on a queue, and another application can retrieve the message from the same queue.
+For example, one application can put a message on a queue using the MQPUT call, and another application can retrieve the message from the same queue using the MQGET call.

 MQSeries Objects